Open Domain Dialogue Generation with Latent Images: Experiments

-\paragraph{Answer to Q3:} first of all, the quantitative evaluation in Table \ref{tab:auto_metric} indicates that removing the gate from the response generator (i.e., ImgVAE (w/o gate)) in general will cause performance drop on both tasks.
+\paragraph{Answer to Q3:} first of all, the quantitative evaluation in Table \ref{tab:auto_metric} indicates that removing the gate from the response generator (i.e., \textsc{ImgVAE (w/o gate)}) in general will cause performance drop on both tasks.
 Secondly, we find that when semantics of a textual context becomes complicated (e.g., with more nouns and verbs, and thus the topics become diverse in open chat), it is usually too challenging to recover a quality image from the context.
-Then, the gate shrinks, making the effect of the latent image (e.g., $\mathcal{C}_{I,t}$ in Equation (\ref{eq:gate})) fade in generation. \Cref{fig:gate_bucket} illustrates the distribution of average gate values of responses where the x-axis represents bins of test dialogues according to the number of topical words the contexts contain\footnote{Only 0.02\% of the full 15M Reddit data do not contain a topical word.
-In the randomly sampled test data, the only 4 contexts without topical words are excluded from the analysis.}.
-Numbers below indicate how many test dialogues fall in the corresponding bins.
+Then, the gate shrinks, making the effect of the latent image (e.g., $\mathcal{C}_{I,t}$ in Equation (\ref{eq:gate})) fade in generation.
+In Figure \ref{fig:gate_analysis}, the figure on the left illustrates the distribution of average gate values of responses where the x-axis represents bins of test examples according to the number of topical words in the contexts.\footnote{Only 0.02\% of the full 15M Reddit data do not contain a topical word.
+In the randomly sampled test data, the only $4$ contexts without topical words are excluded from the analysis.} Numbers below indicate how many test dialogues fall in the corresponding bins.
 We observe clear drop when the number of topical words in contexts increases.
 Another explanation is that a context with rich content can already provide enough information for response generation, and thus the latent image becomes marginal.
-Finally, \Cref{fig:gate_role} compares gates for topical words and gates for stop words\footnote{We obtain stop words (totally 179) by NLTK toolkit available at \url{https://github.com/nltk/nltk}.} on test contexts with no more than 5 topical words.
+Finally, we analyze the gate effect on topical words and stop words.\footnote{We obtain stop words (totally 179) by NLTK toolkit available at \url{https://github.com/nltk/nltk}.} The figure on the right shows the comparison on test examples that own no more than $5$ topical words in context.
 We find that stop words are less grounded by the latent images than topical words, even though the latent images are relatively useful on these examples.